Multicystic dysplastic kidney: Pathophysiology

 The mechanism of multicystic dysplastic kidney is a result of an abnormal induction of metanephric mesenchyme.
 This could be a result of a formation difficulty of the mesonephric duct.
 Some mutations in genes associated with renal dysplasia (in syndromes) have been determined.
 The mutations in question occur at EYA1 or SIX1 genes (branchio-oto-renal syndrome).
 The PAX2 gene is also thought to play a role in MCDK.

 The contralateral kidney often undergoes hypertrophy.
 This is believed to be a compensatory mechanism to the non-functional MCDK.
 About 90% of patients with an MCDK will have contralateral hypertrophy into adulthood.
 The impact of contralateral hypertrophy on long-term renal outcomes is unknown.

 Diagnosis

 MCDK is usually diagnosed by ultrasound examination before birth.
 Mean age at the time of antenatal diagnosis is about 28 weeks A microscopic analysis of urine in individuals with probable multicystic dysplastic kidney should be done.
-One meta-analysis demonstrated that unilateral MCDK occurs more frequently in males and the greater percentage of MCKD occur on the left side of the body.
+One meta-analysis demonstrated that unilateral MCDK occurs more frequently in males and the greater percentage of MCDK occur on the left side of the body.